 Actavis v Eli Lilly: UK Supreme Court reformulates patent infringement test

-Home / News & Events / Actavis v Eli Lilly: UK Supreme Court reformulates patent infringement test
+Home / News & Articles / Actavis v Eli Lilly: UK Supreme Court reformulates patent infringement test

 In a Judgment handed down today, the Supreme Court has reformulated the test for patent infringement in the UK, particularly insofar as it relates to infringement by equivalents.

 The Patent and the declaration sought by Actavis

 Eli Lilly owns a patent that claims the use of “pemetrexed disodium” in the manufacture of a medicament for use in combination with vitamin B12 for the treatment of cancer.
 Actavis sought declarations of non-infringement for its proposed products which included (a) pemetrexed diacid, (b) pemetrexed ditromethamine, or (c) pemetrexed dipotassium instead of pemetrexed disodium.

 Actavis sought equivalent declarations in respect of the UK, French, Spanish and Italian designations of Eli Lilly’s patent.

 The Supreme Court has overturned decisions of the High Court and Court of Appeal and held that the Actavis products directly infringe Eli Lilly’s patent.